3 reasons to use a Garden Fork & how to choose one

 There are 3 main Garden Forks.
 Each type is made for specific purposes.

-A small hand tool.
+A Hand Fork small hand tool.
 You may have got one of these in a set with your trowel.

-A full size but a little smaller and lighter than the Digging Fork
+the Border Fork is full sized but a little smaller and lighter than the Digging Fork

 There is also a Compost Fork - a full sized fork similar to a Pitch Fork with slightly curved tines.
 Its not in the main list though as very few home gardeners or allotment holders have one of these and use a digging fork instead.
 So its probably best to disregard this unless you have stables to muck out!